-Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Market comparison technique: Discount rate 30% - 100% The estimated fair value would Investments The instruments are valued with reference to an independent pricing source taking into account (2018: 30% - 100%) increase/(decrease) if: quotes from dealers and/or market makers.
+Туре Valuation technique Significant unobservable inputs Sensitivity to changes in significant unobservable input Unquoted Investments 30 September 2020: £2,034,304 30 September 2019: £1,096,781 Market comparison technique: The instruments are valued with reference to an independent pricing source taking into account quotes from dealers and/or market makers.
 In the absence of these sources the fair value is determined by the Investment Adviser through a valuation committee using a variety of methods.
 These methods included discounting latest or expected subscription prices, discounting the last sales price, discounting stale prices where no further market information is available on the issuing entity and discounting for lack of liquidity in the market.
-Weighted average discount rate 93.0% (2018: 93.0%) The discount rate is reduced/(increased) Warrants Black Scholes Pricing Model: The instruments are value with reference to the volatilities of the underlying equities if available together with the risk free rate obtained from an independent pricing source.
+Please see note 16(e) Liquity more for information.
+Discount rate 50% - 100% (2019: 30% - 100%) Weighted average discount rate 93.0% (2019: 93.0%) The estimated fair value would increase/(decrease) if: • The discount rate is reduced/(increased Warrants 30 September 2020 £163,509 30 September 2019: £166,123 Black Scholes Pricing Model: The instruments are value with reference to the volatilities of the underlying equities if available together with the risk free rate obtained from an independent pricing source.
 Volatility rate 53% - 82% Risk free rate 1.2% - 2.0% The estimated fair value would increase/(decrease) if: • The volatility is increased/(reduced) • The risk free rate is increased/(reduced)